bibleexchange/courses/poetry/en/001_introduction-to-the-poetry-books-of-the-bible.md

 ## Definition of wisdom

+Wisdom is living according to God’s order in creation (The Baker Commentary on Ecclesiastes, p.
+336)

 Wisdom is applying knowledge to life.
 Just having knowledge is not enough (Proverbs 26:7, 9).

 It is like emotional intelligence. _Fear_ pg.
 10 begins a good introduction to this.